tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 Test suite logged to: dist/test/husk-0.0.0-doctest.log
 {% endhighlight %}

-- `--reorder-goals`
-- `--max-backjumps=-1`
-- `--force-reinstalls`

-Sweet!
-Now we know the examples in our documentation are correct.

 ### Documentation Coverage

-In addition to checking our documentation for correctness, we should make sure that everything is documented.
+After checking our documentation for correctness, we should make sure that we documented everything.
 Unfortunately there's no turnkey solution for this.
 Making one isn't too hard since Haddock outputs coverage information already.
 We just need a script for running it and parsing the results.